anilzen/MathQuantum/content/authors/Wassink/_index.md

 ---
 # Display name
-title: Jade LeSchack
+title: Rohan Wassink

-weight: 7
+weight: 11

 # Is this the primary user of the site?
 superuser: false